OFTEC Renewables Registration

 OFTEC offers all renewable technology installation businesses the opportunity to join its competent person scheme with the option to add Microgeneration Certification Scheme (MCS) and TrustMark registration.
-Applicants must hold relevant competent person scheme registration in order to apply for MCS registration through OFTEC.
-MCS registration is a stipulation for several grant funded schemes including the Government’s domestic Renewable Heat Incentive (RHI) scheme and the Green Homes Grant scheme.
+Applicants must hold relevant competent person scheme registration to apply for MCS registration through OFTEC.
+MCS registration is a stipulation for several grant-funded schemes including the Government’s domestic Renewable Heat Incentive (RHI) scheme and the Green Homes Grant scheme.

 Installers should note that it is a condition of MCS registration that businesses dealing with domestic customers comply with a code of practice (consumer code).
 Installers of renewables must also join the Renewable Energy Consumer Code (RECC).
 To learn more about the administration requirements of the RHI, visit the OFGEM website.

 Registration is for one year following satisfactory completion of an evaluation of your office procedures and on-site technical inspection of your chosen technologies.
 Renewal of registration and periodic inspection is then required annually.

 Please note: MCS is only applicable for Great Britain, Northern Ireland, the Channel Islands and the Isle of Man.